Roeiazran/OOP/Logical_Expressions/README.md

    x     y
 ```

-and in the programm itself repesened as:
+and in the programm itself as:

 ```
 Expression e = new Xor(new And(new Var("x"), new Var("y")), new Val(true));